MCP runtime authorization

 timeout_minutes: 30

-# Shell / command tools
+# Shell and command tools

-- id: block-dangerous-commands
+- id: block-destructive-commands

 tools: [run_command, execute_shell]